-As a small firm, we are able to service our clients on a one to one basis taking responsibility for not only establishing and developing client relationships, but also for winning business and managing all aspects of an Assignment from proposal to completion.
+ASASS is a one to one service offering taking responsibility for not only establishing and developing Client relationships, but also for winning business and managing all aspects of an Assignment from proposal to completion.

-Although 75% of the Assignments that we undertake are conducted on a Search basis, we are occasionally asked by clients to carry out Advertising Selection campaigns and therefore, in the breakdown of our modus operandi shown below, we have included the Advertising process.
+Although the majority of the Assignments that we undertake are conducted on a Search basis, we are occasionally asked to carry out Advertising Selection campaigns and therefore, in the breakdown of our modus operandi shown below, we have included the Advertising process.

 The following information details the methods and processes ASASS would use to ensure timely and cost effective identification of quality candidates.

 METHODS AND PROCESSES - KEY POINTS: -

 All assignments carried out by A Steele Associates are conducted on the basis of the Clients’ approval of our written proposal and our adherence to the strict guidelines laid down in our Code of Conduct.
 The proposal would contain the name of the Director who would lead the Assignment, our understanding of the role, recommended method of candidate identification, fee structure and proposed timescale.